entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 >
 > `yourbundleid` is the `code` property inside `descriptor.yaml`

-So if you need to use the file in a widget or page template, use this FTL tag `<@wp.resourceURL />`:
+If you need to use one of these static files in a widget or page template, use this FTL tag `<@wp.resourceURL />`:

     <img src="<@wp.resourceURL />yourbundleid/images/logo.png">